-Tool Assessment tool Category Weight % In-class analysis and discussion of issues Ordinary round 10.00% Written and/or oral exams Students will take a partial exam in which they must answer a philosophical question and a final exam in which the materials and content offered in class will be discussed.
-Ordinary round 45.00% Quizzes/tests At the beginning of each session, students will take a short test on the content of the previous session.
-Ordinary round 30.00% Final individual project Students must write an essay on one of the topics covered in class.
-Ordinary round 15.00%
+Tool Assessment tool Category Weight % In-class analysis and discussion of issues Ordinary round 10.00% Written and/or oral exams Students will take a final exam in which the materials and content offered in class will be discussed.
+Ordinary round 30.00% Quizzes/tests At the beginning of each session, students will take a short test on the content of the previous session.
+Ordinary round 35.00% Final individual project Students must write an essay on one of the topics covered Ordinary round 25.00%